05 May 2012

 From a football coaching point of view, the first thing football coaches should understand is what is a technique and how to coach a player on improving and developing their techniques.
 A technique, with regards to football coaching is an action that a player performs that is related to a requirement to be able to play football.
 For example, the Technique of Ball Control.
 To master the technique of ball control, the players must first learn to work on their techniques in unopposed training sessions.
 This allows the players to progress without the pressure of opposition and to work solely on improving their technique.

-The three graphics below, taken from the football coaching design software Coaches Chalkboard, which can be found at www.grassrootscoaching.com Using the Coaches Chalkboard software I have designed a soccer training session to improve the Technique of Ball Control.
+The three graphics below, taken from the football coaching design software Coaches Chalkboard, which can be found at legacy.grassrootscoaching.com Using the Coaches Chalkboard software I have designed a football training session to improve the Technique of Ball Control.

 - Organise the players into 3 groups of 3 with a ball for each group.